-TC Leopard Alert is powered by the e2Campus mass notification system. e2Campus allows time-sensitive messages to be sent to the mobile phones, email, and/or pagers of TC Leopard Alert subscribers—regardless of location.
+Leopard Alert is powered by the e2Campus mass notification system. e2Campus allows time-sensitive messages to be sent to the mobile phones, email, and/or pagers of Leopard Alert subscribers—regardless of location.

-No. TC Leopard Alert and e2Campus enforces a Zero Spam policy that clearly prohibits unsolicited messages.
-Furthermore, e2Campus cannot and will not sell the contact information of TC Leopard Alert subscribers to third-party marketers.
+No. Leopard Alert and e2Campus enforces a Zero Spam policy that clearly prohibits unsolicited messages.
+Furthermore, e2Campus cannot and will not sell the contact information of Leopard Alert subscribers to third-party marketers.

 Maybe.
 Depending on your wireless carrier provider and the plan you have, you may be charged a nominal fee (like 10 cents per message) to receive Short Message Service (SMS) text messages.
 For those with unlimited text messaging plans, there would be no additional charge.